bakks/butterfish/README.md

   -h, --help                 Show context-sensitive help.
   -v, --verbose              Verbose mode, prints full LLM prompts.

-  -i, --inputfile=STRING     File to rewrite.
+  -i, --inputfile=STRING     Source file for content to rewrite.
+If not set then
+                             there must be piped input.
   -o, --outputfile=STRING    File to write the rewritten output to.
-  -I, --inplace              Rewrite the input file in place, cannot be set at
+  -I, --inplace              Rewrite the input file in place.
+This is
+                             potentially destructive, use with caution!
+Cannot
-                             the same time as the Output file flag.
+                             be set at the same time as the outputfile flag.
   -m, --model="code-davinci-edit-001"
                              GPT model to use for editing.
 At compile time this should be either 'code-davinci-edit-001' or
                              'text-davinci-edit-001'.
+  -T, --temperature=0.6      Temperature to use for the prompt, higher
+                             temperature indicates more freedom/randomness when
+                             generating each token.
+  -c, --chunk-size=4000      Number of bytes to rewrite at a time if the file
+                             must be split up.
+  -C, --max-chunks=128       Maximum number of chunks to rewrite from a specific
+                             file.

 ```